 In addition to winning four PGA TOUR tournaments, Notah became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.

 Alex Bregman ’12

 After breaking records on the baseball field at Albuquerque Academy, Alex Bregman ’12 was drafted the summer after his senior year by the Boston Red Sox, but elected to attend Louisiana State University.
 In his three years in Baton Rouge, he was named an All-American twice and was the 2013 National Freshman Player of the Year.
-Alex was selected again in the 2015 MLB draft, this time in the 1st round as the second overall pick by the Houston Astros, the highest of any New Mexico player.
-Alex made his Major League debut on July 25, 2016 versus the New York Yankees.
+Alex was selected again in the 2015 MLB draft, this time in the first round as the second overall pick by the Houston Astros, the highest of any New Mexico player.
+Alex made his major league debut on July 25, 2016 versus the New York Yankees.